Shuttle-derived vehicle: Shuttle-C

 The Shuttle-C was a study by NASA to turn the Space Shuttle launch stack into a dedicated uncrewed cargo launcher.
 The Space Shuttle external tank and Space Shuttle Solid Rocket Boosters (SRBs) would be combined with a cargo module in place of the shuttle orbiter including the RS-25 engines.
-Various Shuttle-C concepts were investigated between 1984 and 1995.
+Various Shuttle-C concepts were investigated between 1984 and 1995, but were never implemented.

 National Launch System

-The National Launch System (or New Launch System) was a study authorized in 1991 by President George H. W. Bush to outline alternatives to the Space Shuttle for access to Earth orbit.
+The National Launch System (or New Launch System) was a study authorized in 1991 by President George H. W. Bush to study alternatives to the Space Shuttle for access to Earth orbit.
 Shortly thereafter, NASA asked Lockheed Missiles and Space, McDonnell Douglas, and TRW to perform a ten-month study.

 A series of launch vehicles was proposed, based around the proposed Space Transportation Main Engine (STME) liquid-fuel rocket engine.
 The STME was to be a simplified, expendable version of the Space Shuttle main engine (SSME).
 The NLS-1 was the largest of three proposed vehicles and would have used a modified Space Shuttle external tank for its core stage.
 The tank would have fed liquid oxygen and liquid hydrogen to four STMEs attached to the bottom of the tank.
 A payload or second stage would have fit atop the core stage, and two detachable Space Shuttle Solid Rocket Boosters would have been mounted on the sides of the core stage as on the Shuttle.
 Period illustrations suggest that much larger rockets than NLS-1 were contemplated, using multiples of the NLS-1 core stage.

 Constellation program

 Comparison of the Ares I, Ares IV, and Ares V rockets.

-One of the main goals of Constellation program was the development of spacecraft and booster vehicles to replace the Space Shuttle.
-NASA had already begun designing two boosters, the Ares I and Ares V, when the program was created.
+One of the main goals of the Constellation program was the development of spacecraft and booster vehicles to replace the Space Shuttle.
+NASA had already begun designing two rockets, the Ares I and Ares V, when the program was established.
 Ares I was designed for the sole purpose of launching mission crews into orbit, while Ares V would have been used to launch other hardware which required a heavier lift capacity than the Ares I booster provided.